Sopela: Beaches

 Sopela is known for three beaches Atxabiribil, Barinatxe, and Arrietara.
 They are rather exposed to the elements of the Bay of Biscay and have good conditions for surfers.
 A fourth beach, Meñakoz is of less appeal for sun worshippers and more for the surfer crowd due to the pebble bed ground.
 Sopela is frequently the host of regional surf competitions as conditions are adequate for surfing in its beaches.
 A less famous, but also internationally known event, is the yearly nude race on Barinatxe beach in the fall.
 Barinatxe is a clothing optional beach.
 Another special place in Sopela is a small creek called Ikatza known only by its citizens.

 Transport

-The town is connected to the main transport arteries with two metro stations on the Line 1 of Bilbao Metro and highways.
+The town is connected to the main transport arteries with two metro stations on Line 1 of the Bilbao Metro and highways.

 Larrabasterra station is located to the far south of Sopela in Larrabasterra, while Sopela station (formerly Sopelana) is at the center of the municipality.
 Several bus routes also connect Sopela to Bilbao and nearby towns, like Barrika, Plentzia, Gorliz and Armintza.
 These buses are: